Plymouth and Bolton reach last four of EFL Trophy

 Portsmouth lost at Bolton, who will seek to win the trophy for a second time after their only win in 1989.

-Accrington needed penalties to see off 2018 winners Lincoln.
-Skipper Tom Hopper put the Imps ahead after charging down a kick from keeper Lukas Jensen but Pressley levelled before the break and completed the turnaround from the spot with 17 minutes remaining after a foul on Shaun Whalley.
+Accrington needed penalties to defeat the 2018 winners Lincoln.
+Skipper Tom Hopper put the Imps ahead after charging down a kick from keeper Lukas Jensen, but Pressley levelled before the break and completed the turnaround from the spot with 17 minutes remaining after a foul on Shaun Whalley.

-Hopper's close-range header from Max Sanders' deflected shot sent the tie to spot-kicks but the Imps - who lost on penalties in the 2021 semi-finals - saw Danny Mandroiu and Sanders denied by Jensen and Regan Poole miss the target, allowing Sean McConville to send Stanley into the last four, 3-1.
+Hopper's close-range header from Max Sanders' deflected shot sent the tie to spot-kicks, but the Imps - who lost on penalties in the 2021 semi-finals - saw Danny Mandroiu and Sanders denied by Jensen and Regan Poole miss the target, allowing Sean McConville to seal the shootout 3-1 and send Stanley into the last four.

+Accrington are only one match away from their first-ever appearance at Wembley.

 Bristol Rovers, twice-beaten finalists, made six changes and were well-beaten by League One rivals Plymouth.